leocortes85/Road-accidents-in-the-City-of-Buenos-Aires--CABA/README.md

 - In order to make a presentation to the Mobility and Road Safety Observatory (OMSV) of the city of Buenos Aires, a series of objectives and the respective conclusions are proposed within the Dashboard, according to the analysis and the results found in the evaluation of the KPIs. raised

+## Final report

+Finally, a report is made in LaTeX and presented in PDF format with a summary of the analysis carried out with the respective conclusions found during the work of this project.

 ## Contact

 To learn more about the creator of this project, visit his [LinkedIn profile](https://www.linkedin.com/in/leonardo-cort%C3%A9s-zambrano-13522295/) [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/leonardo-cort%C3%A9s-zambrano-13522295/)